YaganHazard/yaganhazard.github.io/_pages/research.md

 </small><br><br/></div>

-**Evaluating the effect of online training programs on employment: a randomized controlled trial** (with P. Arni, L. Behaghel, M. Gurgand, R. Rathelot and T. Zuber).<br/>
+**Evaluating the effect of training programs and the accuracy of training allocation for the unemployed: an examiner design approach** (with P. Arni, L. Behaghel, M. Gurgand, R. Rathelot and T. Zuber).<br/>
-<small>[ <a href="#/" onclick="visib('RCT-foad')">Abstract</a> ] </small>
+<small>[ <a href="#/" onclick="visib('RCT-foad')">Abstract (early stage project) </a> ] </small>

 <div id="RCT-foad" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Training programs are famously difficult to evaluate in controlled experiments due to the absence of effective and ethical encouragement devices to increase training take-up rates.
-In this project, we collaborate with the French Public Employment Services (PES) in order to try various encouragement designs to increase the use of online training programs --- that have been massively developed in the wake of the Covid pandemic.
-In order to maximize statistical power, we design our questionnaires with the aim to identify sub-populations that are more likely to comply to our encouragement --- that is a combination of some information disclosure on tightness across neighboring labor markets and a decrease of the administrative burden associated to training inscription procedures.
+We exploit the random allocation of caseworkers to job seekers in France---and the heterogeneity in caseworkers' propensity to place individuals in training programs---in order to build an instrument for entering a training program while unemployed.
+To alleviate threats to the exclusion restriction assumption, we are currently developing an identification approach combining (i) the intuition behind of so-called ``zero-first-stage'' falsification test, (ii) an identification-at-infinity argument and (iii) a single-index assumption imposed on caseworkers' direct impact on individuals' job finding rate (violating the exclusion restriction of the instrument).
+Our framework lends itself nicely to the use of machine-learning predictions in a first step to identify the zero-first-stage subgroups that are essential for our identification-at-infinity approach.
 </small><br><br/></div>

 [//]: This java script is the button to show Abstract